kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/11-AJAX-REST-API-2/02b-create-frontend-googlemaps.md

 * We pass this function our map and `lat` an `lng`
 * We give default `lat` and `lng` values in case we need to fall back to them
 * We grab our API Endpoint and pass it `lat` and `lng`
+  - This will hold what the user typed into the map input and then it will prepopopulate with a location from google maps
+  - This means the lat and lng will prepopulate and fill in this string
+  - `/api/v1/stores/near?lat=${lat}&lng=${lng}`
-* We wait for the Promise and when the response returns we log out `places` which is holding `res.data`
+* We wait for the Promise and when the response returns we temporarily log out `places` which is holding `res.data`
+  - We do this to see what data we are dealing with

 ## Test in browser
-You will see we get an array of 10 that comes back from our API Endpoint with the default lat and lng (Hamilton)
+You will see we get an array of 10 that comes back from our API Endpoint with the default `lat` and `lng` (Redondo Beach)

-`const [placeLng, placeLat]` - data that comes back from `MongoDB` is lng, lat
+`const [placeLng, placeLat]` - data that comes back from `MongoDB` is `lng`, `lat`

 * Why `place.location.coordinates`?
-  - The best way is to see it in action from our console.log()
+  - See it in action from our console.log()

 ![coordinates in console](https://i.imgur.com/lFCJ3hl.png)